Timelomo/leetcode/README.md

 # leetcode
-use python3 to solve the question in leetcode-cn.com
+using python3 to solve the question in leetcode-cn.com. you can use the "find file" to search the index of specific question. if you have better idea. welcome to contact me :-)